-Accounting Policy 1.10 Contracts in progress, 1.17 Provisions and contingencies, 1.22 Revenue, Note 8 Contracts-in-progress and Contract Receivables, Note 25 Revenue and Note 40 Critical accounting estimates and judgements.
+Accounting Policy 1.10 Amounts due from/to contract customers, 1.17 Provisions and contingencies, 1.22 Revenue, Note 8 Amounts due from/to contract customers, Note 25 Revenue and Note 40 Critical accounting estimates and judgements.

-As at 30 June 2021, uncertified revenue balances in the Group consisted of uncertified claims and variations amounting to R 1.3 billion and contracts is progress of R 1.2 billion.
+As at 30 June 2021, uncertified revenue balances in the Group consisted of uncertified claims and variations amounting to R1.3 billion and contracts is progress of R1.2 billion.